 Along with other members of the brassica family, cabbage has chemopreventive effects associated with the activity of phase one and two detoxification enzymes and other mechanisms triggered by compounds called glucosinolates and their derivatives.
 Fermented cabbage has a secondary perk: The beneficial bacteria produced during fermentation also promotes detoxification in the gut.

 No discussion of detoxification could be complete without covering the chief detoxifying compound glutathione.
 Glutathione is a tripeptide made of three amino acids—glycine, cysteine, and glutamine.
 This tripeptide is the master antioxidant and detoxifying compound in the human body.
 Glutathione promotes both phase one and phase two of liver detoxification.
 Many factors deplete glutathione, leaving you vulnerable to environmental insults, but consuming glutathione and its amino acid building blocks can help replenish your glutathione reserve.
-Asparagus is not only a source of glutathione, but it also contains additional detoxifying antioxidants.
+Asparagus is not only a source of glutathione, but it also contains2 additional detoxifying antioxidants.

 One of the best ways to increase glutathione is by consuming foods with all three amino acid building blocks.
 Whey (the liquid portion that separates from yogurt) contains glycine, cysteine, and glutamine!
-One study showed that alcohol-induced cell toxicity could be inhibited by the increase in glutathione from whey protein supplementation.
+One study showed3 that alcohol-induced cell toxicity could be inhibited by the increase in glutathione from whey protein supplementation.

 There are plenty of reasons why garlic is one of the world's most used medicinal foods.
-The organosulfur compounds found in garlic are associated with numerous health benefits ranging from anti-platelet aggregation to cancer prevention.
+The organosulfur compounds found in garlic are associated5 with numerous health benefits ranging from anti-platelet aggregation to cancer prevention.
 The sulfur-containing compounds in garlic have also been shown to support the detox process by activating glutathione enzymes.

 Bile flow is a unique detoxification process, separate from phase one and two liver detoxification.
 Bile helps to transport toxins so they can be removed from the body, and an impairment of bile flow can result in the buildup of toxins and liver injury.
-Artichoke contains phenolic derivatives that have been used for centuries to stimulate bile flow and to protect the liver.
+Artichoke contains6 phenolic derivatives that have been used for centuries to stimulate bile flow and to protect the liver.

 Chlorella’s impressive detoxifying effects make it a must for anyone trying to reduce their toxic load.
 Like artichoke, chlorella has detoxifying properties that are separate from phase one and two liver detoxification.
-Chlorella has chelating properties, which means it can mobilize heavy metals bound to cells.
+Chlorella has chelating properties7, which means it can mobilize heavy metals bound to cells.
 Chlorella has also been shown to absorb metals in the gut, allowing them to be removed instead of stored in the cells.